Angelus-1/Angelus-1/README.md

 ## 🧑‍💼 About Angelus v1

 > Angelus v1 is a visionary tech startup based in Rwanda.
+> a Rwanda-based tech startup focused on innovative and impactful IT solutions for the local and global community.

 > We deliver smart, community-focused software products that support sustainable development across Africa.
 > From local employment apps to enterprise-grade systems — we turn **big ideas into working code**.
-> Hi, I'm Angelus Jean — founder of Angelus v1, a Rwanda-based tech startup focused on innovative and impactful IT solutions for the local and global community.

 Through smart tech, real-world problem-solving, and community engagement, I’m committed to supporting sustainable development and digital transformation across Africa.
 ---